ArthurChatton/PoRT/README.md

 R package of the Positivity regression trees algorithm for checking the causal assumption of positivity.

-See Danelian et al. (2023) for cross-sectional studies and Chatton et al. (2024) for longitudinal studies­.
+See Danelian et al. (2023) for cross-sectional studies and Chatton et al. (2025) for longitudinal studies­.

 No example is currently provided in the documentation, but a notebook with simulated data is available at https://github.com/ArthurChatton/sPoRT-notebook.

 ## References:
-Chatton, A., Schomaker, M., Luque-Fernandez, M.-A., Platt, R. W., & Schnitzer, M. E. (2024).
-Regression trees for nonparametric diagnostics of sequential positivity violations in longitudinal causal inference. arXiv. https://doi.org/10.48550/arXiv.2412.10245
+Chatton, A., Schomaker, M., Luque-Fernandez, M.-A., Platt, R. W., & Schnitzer, M. E. (2025).
+Is Checking for Sequential Positivity Violations Getting You Down?
+Try sPoRT!
+Epidemiology, in press.
+Doi: 10.1097/EDE.0000000000001902

 Danelian, G., Foucher, Y., Léger, M., Le Borgne, F., & Chatton, A. (2023).
 Identification of in-sample positivity violations using regression trees: The PoRT algorithm.
-Journal of Causal Inference, 11(1), 20220032. https://doi.org/10.1515/jci-2022-0032
+Journal of Causal Inference, 11(1), 20220032.
+Doi: 10.1515/jci-2022-0032